BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/dungeons/soa.md

 ### Kin-Tara

-There's absolutly zero healing requirement on this fight (assuming your group are not standing in the line).
+There's absolutely zero healing requirement on this fight (assuming your group are not standing in the line).
 Focus your cooldowns on doing damage and if your tank is not full health before a Overhead Slash, Blessing of Sacrifice him immediately.

 <a>
     <img src="/assets/img/dungeons/ventunax.png" class="dungeon_boss"/>